Grandient/WeatherApp/README.md

 *APIs*
 This application is to be used on Android Devices on API Level 24 or above.

-*Permissions in the Android Manifest*
+>_Permissions in the Android Manifest_.

-The permissions required for this app is:
+*The permissions required for this app is:*
-    - INTERNET PERMISSION
+* INTERNET PERMISSION
-    - LOCATION PERMISSION
+* LOCATION PERMISSION

 *API Keys Used*
-This app uses the OpenWeatherMap API in order to get it's data.
+* This app uses the OpenWeatherMap API in order to get it's data.
-The documentation can be found on this site: "https://openweathermap.org/api".
+* The documentation can be found on this site: "https://openweathermap.org/api".

-*Activities Used in the Weather App*
+>_Activities Used in the Weather App_.

-This app's activities include:
+*This app's activities include:*
 * Splash
 * Main Menu
    * Hourly